 What are you searching for?
 NARIC has several databases, plus individual pages on this site.
 Are you looking for:

 - Articles, books, reports, or multimedia items about disability and rehabilitation?
 Try searching REHABDATA, our index of disability and rehabilitation research.
 This collection includes research conducted within and outside the United States.
 Please note: only a portion of the documents indexed in this database are available to download.
 Other items can be ordered through our document delivery service.
 Note:

 - Resources for your specific disability or information need?
 Try the Ready Reference with 60 topic focused lists hand selected by our librarians.

 - Organizations, agencies, publishers, and websites that focus on disability and rehabilitation?
 Try searching the Knowledgebase with more than 3,000 listings.

 - Current research projects?
-Try searching the Program Database, a compendium of current and previously funded research grants funded by the National Institute on Disability, Independent Living, and Rehabilitation Research.
+Try searching the Program Database, a compendium of current and previously funded research grants funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
 Hint: Each project listing includes a list of documents indexed in REHABDATA.
 It's a great way to see what the grantees produce.

 I found the right page, how do I search for what I need?